sagemath/sagewiki_to_gh-2022-10-10/days10/CodingSprint.md

 attachment:sage-view.el

 This code adds LaTeX processing of Sage output and images embedding in emacs Sage buffer.
 Work in progress!!!
 Needs Ghostcript, AUCTeX... and recent emacs!!

-attachment:Capture-emacs%40maruta.png
+Done some bug fixing and performance stuff yesterday...
+Still a major bug with long output...

 === Increase Doctest Coverage ===
 (Paul Zimmermann)